-- Report: After completing the GDPR assessment, a report will be produced that will help identify key gaps and risks and help in identifying the best solution.
+- Report: After completing the GDPR assessment, a report will produce that will help identify key gaps.
+And risks and help in identifying the best solution.

-- Action plan: Your company will be able to formulate an effective action plan based on the report produced by the GDPR assessment.
+- Action plan: Your company will able to formulate an effective action plan based on the report by the GDPR assessment.

 - Data privacy platform: The GDPR assessment will help an organisation to Identify a suitable data privacy platform that can help by providing a “one-stop” solution.